Philippine Government: How Safe Is Your Data

 The Internet reshapes government in positive ways – it presents business open doors for hoodlums with cyber abilities.
-However, as offices expand their capacities through computer networking, IT outsourcing, and organizations, they progressively depend on complex framework not completely inside their control.
+However, as offices expand their capacities through computer networking, IT outsourcing, and organizations, they progressively depend on complex frameworks not completely inside their control.

-Additionally, government endeavors to connect with subjects and representatives through online networking, which presents holes and openings attackers will surely attempt to abuse.
+Additionally, the government endeavors to connect with subjects and representatives through online networking, which presents holes and openings attackers will surely attempt to abuse.

-The bottom line lies in how the government faces and fights back the diverse world of cyber criminals.
+The bottom line lies in how the government faces and fights back the diverse world of cybercriminals.
 The need for speed, adaptability, and resiliency are badly needed to win this new battlefield.